tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## tinydrive.start

 Start is similar to pick and browse, the main difference is that method doesn't have a way of closing the dialog.
 This can be useful when you want to lauch Tiny Drive from an url where there is no application to insert the files into.
 This might be useful when you want to launch Tiny Drive from an url but not part of a bigger application.
+For a complete list of available settings to pass in to this method check the [Picker settings](#pickersettings) section in this page.

 ### Example